Ralph Hemecker

 Ralph W. Hemecker is an American director, writer, and producer.
 He directed episodes of the drama series Once Upon a Time and The Flash.

 Career

 In 2000, Hemecker founded Mythic Films, a full service feature film, TV and commercial production company.
 After directing Witchblade, Hemecker served as the showrunner, writer, and producer for the subsequent television series, which aired from 2000 to 2002.

 Hemecker has directed episodes of Renegade, Dead at 21, Millennium, Numb3rs, V, Blue Bloods, and Nikita.
 He directed 21 episodes of the ABC fantasy/drama series Once Upon a Time.

 In 2014, he joined as a recurring director on The CW superhero series The Flash.
-He directed the first-season episode, "Tricksters", where Mark Hamill reprised the role of the titular supervillain.
+He directed the first-season episode, "Tricksters", in which Mark Hamill reprised the role of the titular supervillain.
 He also directed the second season crossover episode with Arrow, "Legends of Today".
 In the third season, Hemecker returned to direct the second episode of the season, "Paradox".